Joachim Blüher

-Joachim Blüher (born in 1953 in Uelzen, Lower Saxony) is a German art historian and cultural manager.
-Since 2002 he has been the Director of the German Academy Villa Massimo in Rome.
+Joachim Blüher (born 1953) is a German art historian and cultural manager.
+Since 2002 he has been the director of the German Academy Villa Massimo in Rome.

 Biography

 Early life

 After completing school in 1974 Joachim Blüher did his community service in the preservation of archaeological monuments in Mainz.
 Subsequently, he studied art history and archaeology in Mainz, Vienna, Rome and Bonn.
-In 1989 he was awarded a doctorate by the Rhineland Friedrich Wilhelms University in Bonn on the topic of The Former Rotunda of St. Martin’s Minster – Heavenly Jerusalem in Twelfth Century Bonn.
+In 1989 he was awarded a doctorate by the Rhineland Friedrich Wilhelms University in Bonn on the topic of The Former Rotunda of St. Martin's Minster – Heavenly Jerusalem in Twelfth Century Bonn.
 During his studies he worked as a restorer in the archaeological sector in Germany and France.
 In addition he was active as a photographer and curator of exhibitions of international jewellery design at the Birgitta Knauth Gallery in Bonn.

 Gallery-owner and the Joachim Blüher Gallery

 Blüher worked for the Michael Werner Gallery in Cologne and New York from 1989 to 1993.
 From 1993 on he ran the Joachim Blüher Gallery at Gertrudenstr.
 7 in Cologne.
 There he presented artists such as Georg Baselitz, Sigmar Polke, A.R.
 Penck, Jörg Immendorff and Per Kirkeby, but also represented younger artists such as Jean-Michel Alberola, Siegfried Anzinger, Saskia Niehaus, Peter Roesch, Dirk Sommer and Barbara Camilla Tucholski.
 In 1994 Blüher displayed a small selection of drawings by Victor Hugo in his gallery.
-In Intime Protokolle der Phantasie – Der Romancier Victor Hugo als Zeichner (“Intimate Records of Fantasy – The Novelist Victor Hugo as Graphic Artist“), 27 small works from the novelist's little known graphic oeuvre were exhibited which is normally kept at the Bibliothèque Nationale in Paris.
+In Intime Protokolle der Phantasie – Der Romancier Victor Hugo als Zeichner ("Intimate Records of Fantasy – The Novelist Victor Hugo as Graphic Artist"), 27 small works from the novelist's little known graphic oeuvre were exhibited which is normally kept at the Bibliothèque Nationale in Paris.

 In 1994 and 1996, the photographer Benjamin Katz had exhibitions in the Blüher Gallery.
 In 1998 and 2001 Blüher showed photographs by Jaroslav Poncar and in 2001 by the photographic journalist, Thomas Rabsch.